phlalx/bellman/README.md

 val schedule : t -> bool
 ```

 The scheduler is initialized with the network topology.
-It simulates concurrent execution of processes over a reliable network with no ordering guarantees.
+It simulates concurrent
+execution of processes over a *reliable* network with *no ordering* guarantees.
-To do so, it maintains a priority queue of *global events* (`Gevent.t`),
+To do so, it maintains a priority queue of *global events* (`Gevent.t`), ordered
-ordered by delivery time.
-Global events are local events with a delivery time and destination node.
-The scheduler keeps track of a *simulated time*
+by delivery time.
+Global events are essentially local events augmented with a
+  delivery time and destination node.
+The scheduler keeps track of a
- such that:
+  *simulated time* such that:
  * Messages are delivered at a random time within less than a second after emission,
  * Nodes execute instantaneously.